mgr32/PsISEProjectExplorer/README.md

  * Run 'Import-Module PsISEProjectExplorer'.
  * If you want it to be loaded automatically when ISE starts, add the line above to your ISE profile (see $profile).

-##### Usage
+#### Usage

 When you open a Powershell file in ISE, Project Explorer will automatically set its project root directory to the last parent directory of the opened file where any .ps*1 file resides.

 You can also select the root directory manually (by clicking 'Change' button), which will prevent automatic root directory changes (you can enable it again by enabling 'Auto-update root dir').

-##### Why?
+#### Why?

-Because I work on complex Powershell modules with lots of functions, and navigating between them in ISE is painful.
+Because I used to work on complex Powershell modules with lots of functions, and navigating between them in ISE was painful.
 I wasn't able to find an ISE plugin that could search through whole directory structure, without requiring the user to load the files into the ISE first.
 Also, I was missing 'Go to Definition' and 'Find all references' features from Visual Studio and 'Locate in Solution Explorer' from Resharper.

-##### Implementation details
+#### Implementation details

 Written in C#, .NET 4.5, WPF using Microsoft Visual Studio 2015.